erin-at-work/etherscan-txn-scraper/README.md

 Gas & Txn fee reimbursements made easy (for cornbase employees).

-**Why?** I'm not going to manually copy & paste tiny amounts, track totals on a spreadsheet, while also collecting screenshots of each transaction page.
+**Why did I make this?** After tediously copying & pasting tiny amounts, tracking totals on a spreadsheet, and collecting screenshots of each transaction page, I thought to myself ... "programmer, know your power".

 ### Setup